-Nevetheless, to meet the First Circuit test, a mobile app provider should use words that judges are more comfortable with-such as Agree or I accept - even though magic words are not required.
+Nevertheless, to meet the First Circuit test, a mobile app provider should use words that judges are more comfortable with-such as Agree or I accept-even though, as a matter of black letter law, no magic words are required to form a contract.
 Hyperlinks should be in blue-not because white, black or other colors are not conspicuous but because the First Circuit's decision in Cullinane otherwise will be cited as grounds to avoid enforcement.
 And the particular screen where the assent notice appears should be as uncluttered as possible.
 Alternatively, app providers simply need to require their users to affirmatively check a box next to clear language agreeing to be bound.